tillitis/tkey-ssh-agent/README.md

 ## The ed25519 signerapp

-This is a message signer, root of trust using ed25519.
-There are two host programs which can communicate with the app. `runapp` just performs a complete test signing. `tk-ssh-agent` is an ssh-agent that allow using the signer for SSH remote access.
+This is a message signer, for root of trust and SSH authentication using ed25519.
+There are two host programs which can communicate with the app. `tk-sign` just performs a complete test signing.
+`tk-ssh-agent` is an ssh-agent that allow using the signer for SSH remote access.

-### Using runsign.sh and runapp
+### Using runsign.sh, runapp, and tk-sign

-By now you should have learned which serial port to use from one of the "Running on" sections.
 If you're running on hardware, the LED on the USB stick is expected to be flashing white, indicating that firmware is ready to receive an app to run.

-There's a script called `runsign.sh` which loads and runs an ed25519 signer app, then asks the app to sign a message and verifies it.
+There's a script called `runsign.sh` which runs `runapp` to load and start the signerapp.
+It then runs `tk-sign` which asks the app to sign a message and verifies it.
 You can use it like this:

 ```
 ./runsign.sh file-with-message